-Trams play an important role in Melbourne's public transport system, and there are a few road rules associated with them that you should keep in mind when putting your car rental in Melbourne to good use.
+Trams play an important role in Melbourne’s public transport system, and there are a few road rules associated with them that you should keep in mind when putting your Melbourne city car hire to good use.

 First, it’s important that you know what a tramway looks like.
 They are usually heralded by overhead signs, and solid yellow lines are painted along the tracks.